kimfucious/sakura/_posts/2018-05-19-figure-element.md

 summary: Image uses picture element inside a figure element
 category: Sample
 image: jonny-clow-430201-unsplash.jpg
-photo_credit: Photo by Jonny Clow on Unsplash
+caption: Photo by Jonny Clow on Unsplash
 ---

 # A Picture in a Figure